dehesselle/py3framework/README.md

 ### Prerequisites

-I am using Xcode 10.3 on Mojave with the 10.9 SDK to build this.
-Other combinations and build targets may work as well (I've built on El Capitan for a while myself), YMMV.
+It's best to use a recent version of Xcode along with the 10.9 SDK to achieve broad backward compatiblity.
 You can get older SDKs from older versions of Xcode (check the downloads section in your Apple Developer account) or use little helpers like [XcodeLegacy](https://github.com/devernay/xcodelegacy).

 ### Instructions